dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/editing-values.md

 </text>
 ```

-This document can then be embedded in a JSON-LD request to create a value:
+This document can then be embedded in a JSON-LD request, using the predicate `knora-api:textValueAsXml`:

 ```jsonld
 {